 Kirch Pay TV Division Goes Bankrupt

-The Munich bankruptcy court said in a statement that it had appointed lawyer Joseph Fuechsl as bankruptcy administrator.
-He will administer and review KirchPayTV's finances and make a recommendation on whether the company can be restructured.
+The Munich bankruptcy court said in a statement it had appointed lawyer Joseph Fuechsl as administrator, charging him with making a recommendation on whether the company can be restructured.

-Many analysts say the German market has been difficult for pay TV.
-Germans already pay 16 euros ($14.65) a month in taxes to support public television, already receive 30 free channels and are reluctant to pay more.
+Analysts say KirchPayTV foundered in a tough market for pay TV.
+Germans pay 16 euros ($14.65) a month in taxes to support public television, already receive 30 free channels and are reluctant to pay again.

 In addition, Murdoch’s BSkyB has an option that would force Kirch to buy back BSkyB’s 22 percent stake in KirchPayTV for around 1.7 billion euros ($1.5 billion) in October _ money that Kirch doesn’t have.
 That further clouded the company’s prospects.

 KirchPayTV is 69.75 percent owned by Leo Kirch.
 The remaining shares are held among Lehman Brothers Merchant Banking, Kingdom Holdings of Saudi Arabia, and U.S.-based investor Capital Research.

 There has been speculation that Murdoch and BSkyB might use Kirch’s troubles to grab a chunk of the German pay or broadcast TV market, but so far this hasn’t happened.
 BSkyB spokesman Robert Fraser said that ``we are not interested in further investment in KirchPayTV.″

 In February, BSkyB wrote off the stake on its balance sheet due to uncertainties over whether Kirch could buy it back.